Pipeline bridge

 A pipeline bridge is a bridge for running a pipeline over a river or another obstacle.
 Pipeline bridges for liquids and gases are, as a rule, only built when it is not possible to run the pipeline on a conventional bridge or under the river.
 However, as it is more common to run pipelines for centralized heating systems overhead, for this application even small pipeline bridges are common.

-Types
+Pipeline bridges may be made of steel, fiber reinforced polymer, reinforced concrete or similar materials.
+They may vary in size and style depending on the size of the pipeline being run.
 As there is normally a steady flow in pipelines, they can be designed as suspension bridges.

-Walkways

-A pipeline bridge may be equipped with a walkway for maintenance purposes but, in most cases, this is not open for public access for safety and security reasons.
+They may also be added to an existing bridge.
+A pipeline bridge may be equipped with a walkway for maintenance purposes, but for safety and security reasons, the walkway is usually not open to the public.

+One of the world's longest pipeline bridges, built in 1970, is 1,040 meters long and crosses the Fuji River in Shizuoka Prefecture of Japan.
+The highest at 393 m is Hegigio Gorge Pipeline Bridge in Papua New Guinea.